CSP header builder

 - Permissions-Policy builder — Build a Permissions-Policy header to allow or deny camera, geolocation, payment, and other browser features locally. before you trust a token, digest, or key material in production.

-- HTTP headers — Common request and response header fields—names, direction, and short summaries—filterable client-side. before you trust a token, digest, or key material in production.
+- Cross-origin policy headers — Build COOP, COEP, and CORP response headers for isolation and embed rules—in your browser. before you trust a token, digest, or key material in production.

-- Meta tag generator — Build title, description, canonical, Open Graph, and Twitter meta tags—copy a head fragment locally. before you trust a token, digest, or key material in production.
+- HSTS header builder — Draft Strict-Transport-Security with max-age, includeSubDomains, and optional preload—local only. before you trust a token, digest, or key material in production.

 Common use cases